top of page

 INSTRUCTIONS

-1. Place cashews in a large bowl; cover with 3 inches of water.
-Soak overnight.
+1. Soak: Place cashews in a bowl, cover with 3 inches of water, and soak overnight.
+Drain and rinse well.

-2. Drain liquid, rinse cashews under cold water, & drain again.
-Purée cashews, oil, lemon juice, tahini, water, salt, & rosemary in a food processor for 6 minutes, until smooth and creamy.
+2. Blend: In a food processor, combine cashews, coconut oil, lemon juice, tahini, water, salt, and rosemary.
+Blend for about 6 minutes, until smooth and creamy.

-To make the basic recipe omit the rosemary & cranberries, or have fun & experiment with herbs, & toppings.
+To make the basic version, simply omit the rosemary and cranberries — or have fun experimenting with different herbs and toppings.
 The possibilities are endless!
-If you want a softer spread, add another tablespoon of water.
-Not a fan of tahini?
-Omit it.
-Don’t have the time to age it?
-Serve raw in a ramekin as a spread for crackers.
-It’s super versatile.
-Please let me know what variations you come up with.
-I hope your holiday was merry & bright, & I wish you all a good night.
-Enjoy!
+For a softer spread, add another tablespoon of water.
+Not into tahini?
+Leave it out.
+Short on time?
+Skip the aging and serve it raw in a ramekin as a creamy spread for crackers.
+It’s incredibly versatile.
+I’d love to hear what variations you try.

 Comments